 This section uses the provided performance results for outcomes and rankings, and does not override it with external sources.

-Expected standard (reading, writing and maths combined): 61%, compared with an England average of 62%.
+Expected standard (reading, writing and maths combined): 70% in the 2025 dataset.

-Higher standard (greater depth across reading, writing and maths): 24%, compared with an England average of 8%.
+Higher standard (greater depth across reading, writing and maths): 10% in the 2025 dataset.

-Subject-level indicators in 2024 include 55% at the expected standard in reading, maths and GPS, and 91% meeting the expected standard in science.
+Subject-level indicators in the 2025 dataset include 80% at the expected standard in reading and GPS, 70% in maths, and 90% meeting the expected standard in science.

 For parents, the most useful interpretation is this: the overall combined figure is broadly in line with England, while the higher standard figure is well above England.
 That often points to strong stretch and challenge for some pupils, alongside a need to keep tightening consistency so that more pupils reach the expected combined standard by the end of Year 6.